Jan-Kerschbaum/Parec/README.md

 The code in the main code for our application can be found in the [`app`](parec-backend/app) folder, including the endpoints that handle incoming requests and return the relevant responses.
 The code is further organized into the following directories:

 - 🗂️ [`data`](parec-backend/app/data): This directory contains the scripts that are responsible for loading the data from Elasticsearch, transforming it as necessary, and returning it to the application.
+Further, the code for training the underlying Top2Vec model from the data is also housed here.

 - 🗂️ [`src`](parec-backend/app/src): This directory contains the main components of the application, such as the paper recommender that searches through the papers, the file that finds related terms based on a user query and the controller that handles queries.